-These easy decorative dollar store candles will brighten any room in your home.
+These easy-to-decorate dollar store candles will brighten any room in your home.

 DIY Decorative Dollar Store Candles